-Local government has faced significant funding cuts during the period of national austerity (2011/12 - 2019/20), which has seen successive governments reduce financial support to all parts of the public sector, with lower tier authorities such as Stevenage Borough Council receiving a significant proportion of that reduction.
-The impact on Stevenage has been our General Fund services will have seen £5Million of government grant removed between 2011/12-2019/20.
-But we also have had to fund an estimated £5.2Million of inflation increases and pressures in addition to the cuts, without the ability to fund the widening gap from council tax, this is because increases have been limited by legislation at below 2% up to 2017/18 and thereafter limited to increase below 3%, without triggering a local referendum vote.
+Local government has faced significant funding cuts during the period of national austerity, which has seen successive governments reduce financial support to all parts of the public sector, with lower tier authorities such as Stevenage Borough Council receiving a significant proportion of that reduction.
+The impact on Stevenage has been our General Fund services will have seen £5.3Million of government grant removed between 2011/12-2019/20.
+But we also have had to fund an estimated £5.1Million of inflation increases and pressures in that period in addition to the grant reductions, without the ability to fund the widening gap from Council tax.
+This is because increases have been limited by legislation for District Councils at below 2% up to 2017/18 and thereafter limited to increase below 3% or £5 on a Band D property, without triggering a local referendum vote.

 Our funding and income to provide our services has also been impacted by changes in government policy and no more so than government legislation on council house rents.
-The government's Welfare Reform and Work Act made changes to the rent we can charge for our council homes which has resulted an estimated reduction in income of £225Million over 30 years, with an estimated loss of income from 2016/17 to 2019/20 of £5.9Million by 2019/20.
+The government's Welfare Reform and Work Act made changes to the rent we can charge for our council homes which has resulted an estimated reduction in income of £225Million over 30 year period.
 Rental income is used fund the management of our council homes, fund improvements and to build new homes.